kaushaladdanki/Capstone_CFD/ReadMe.txt

     ProxyPass / http://localhost:8080/
     ProxyPassReverse / http://localhost:8080/
   </VirtualHost>

-  - be mindful of indents
+  - be mindful of indentations
   - Press :x! to save and quit from editing the file

   repeat this process for the https file 'vi /opt/bitnami/apache/conf/vhosts/myapp-https-vhost.conf'